EXPLORE THE BRAIN HEALTH PROGRAM →

 The Neuroscience of Self-Compassion

-Practicing self-compassion helps integrate the default mode network with the rest of the brain.
-In the Brain Health Programs, this is known as a Helpful Safety Strategy or Electric Fuel.
+Practicing self-compassion may help integrate the default mode network with other regions and networks of the brain.
+In the Brain Health Programs, self-compassion is taught as a Helpful Safety Strategy, also known as Electric Fuel.

 Congratulations if you made it this far in the blog post!